Unstructured-IO/unstructured/unstructured/ingest/v2/README2.md

 * ChromaAccessConfig - Needed for connecting to Chroma.
 Usually sensitive attributes that will be hidden.

-* ChromaConnectionConfig - Non sensitive attributes. `collection_name` does not have a default value. `access_config` imports the ChromaAccessConfig and hides the values via `enhanced_field(sensitive=True)`
+* ChromaConnectionConfig - Non sensitive attributes needed to connect to the client. `collection_name` does not have a default value. `access_config` imports the ChromaAccessConfig and hides the values via `enhanced_field(sensitive=True)`

 * ChromaUploadStagerConfig - The Stager config.
 Didn't need anything for Chroma.

 * ChromaUploadStager - The conform_dict is the critical method here.
 It takes the file we get from the Embedder step and prepares it for upload to the Chroma database.
 But it does not upload it.
 It saves the file to the `upload_stage` directory.
-The file type can be whatever makes sense for the Uploader phase.
+The file type can be whatever makes sense for the Uploader phase (.json, .csv, .txt).

 * ChromaUploaderConfig - Attributes that are necessary for the upload stage specifically.
 The ChromaUploader will be upserting artifacts in batches.

 * ChromaUploader - Connects to the Client.
 And uploads artifacts.
 Note that it does the minimum amount of processing possible to the artifacts before uploading.
 The Stager phase is responsible for preparing artifacts.
-Chroma wants artifacts in a dictionary of lists so we do have to create that in the Uploader since there is not a practical way to store that in a file.
+Chroma wants artifacts in a dictionary of lists so we do have to create that in the Uploader since there is not a practical way to store that in a .json file.

 * chroma_destination_entry - Registers the Chroma destination connector with the pipeline. (!!!
 LINK `unstructured/ingest/v2/processes/connectors/__init__.py`)